 - U.S. Foreign Policy

 After working at the highest levels of public and private sectors, Samantha Vinograd has a unique perspective on the national security issues to pay attention to, and why.
 Whether on air or off, she communicates which complex issues each of us should care about, and what we can do to affect change.

-Currently CNN National Security Analyst and a Senior Advisor at the Biden Institute, Vinograd has spent her career analyzing and communicating complex national security and global economic policy issues.
+Currently CNN National Security Analyst and a Senior Advisor at the University of Delaware's Biden Institute, Vinograd has spent her career analyzing and communicating complex national security and global economic policy issues.
 She started her career deployed to Iraq and later worked in the UAE and Saudi Arabia for the U.S. Department of the Treasury - an experience that gave her first-hand experiences with global economic policy and counter-terrorism.